mandar-damle/HDM-documentation/pages/01.HDM Documentation/07.vcs/10.Network Planning/50.Planning template/10.single network/default.md

 In this case all of the “Source Networks” would map to **_VM Network / Management Network_** during the deployment process as shown below.

+### Network planning spread sheet

+Please download the spread sheet [Planning Template](../../../../Planning%20Template.xlsx) and use along with your deployment process.

+The **Planning Template** is an active spread sheet which will allow you to specify the deployment mode you have choosen.
+You need to select the correct mode using the drop down.

+1. Choose the "Cloud Type"
+1. Choose the "Deployment Mode"
+1. Choose the "Resource Allocation"

+After this you need to fill in the nuber of ESXi on premises and on the cloud.
+For vCD the number of nodes on the cloud is irrelevant and please fill in 1 here.

+The rest of the form requires you to fill in network configuration details like IP address, ranges.
+The dynamic part of the form gives you information on the number of the resources you need to provision.

+The information in the **Planning Template** is almost identical to the sections below and should serve to identify the size of the IP pool required and capture information for easy entry during the deployment steps.

 ### HDM Network Configuration - Planning